WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 09/2023 One paper is accepted by Transactions on Machine Learning Research, [Single-Pass Contrastive Learning Can Work for Both Homophilic and Heterophilic Graph](https://openreview.net/pdf?id=244KePn09i)

 * 08/2023 I will be attending [ICIAM 2023](https://iciam2023.org/registered_data?id=00088) at Waseda University, Tokyo.
 Feel free to have a chat if you're there.